migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

+2024-06-23 Mon:

+---

+2024-06-21 Sat: Fixing a bug where an option is unable to created repeatedly, analyzing the cause.

+2024-06-20 Fri: Decided to input numbers rather than visualization when minting options, as the whole flow will be done using CLI.
+Development on transferring and burning options.

+2024-06-19 Thu: Continuing the minting options development.
+Noticing a problem where it makes users hard to visualize the price points without a visual graph.

 2024-06-18 Wed: Continued working on the mint functionality.
 Attempting to simplify the process of minting various options.

 2024-06-17 Tue: Completed deploying the WONE and USDC pool.
 Continued working on the CLI functionality to mint options.